Gor-vardanyan/RSSNewsArchive/README.md

 ### Starting the Project
-Run the `start` script in the `package.json`
+Run the `start` script in the `package.json` or write in the terminal to start frontend: `npm run start-f` and to start backned: `npm run start-b`

-Or write in the terminal to start frontend: `npm run start-f` and to start backned: `npm run start-b`
+Run the script `inst-all-dp` to install all dependencies or write in terminal for the backend `npm run install-b` and for the frontend `npm run install-f`,

 ## Use guide

 register with an acount or use mine:
-Mongo Atlas used as DB, add to env or it will use local:
+Mongo Atlas used as DB, add .env in b-rssnewsarchive or it will use local:
 MONGO_URL='mongodb+srv://root:admin@cluster0.hofxn.mongodb.net/myFirstDatabase?retryWrites=true&w=majority'

 Login Info